LeonidSavtchenko/BrainCellNew/README.md

 ## Experimental data or estimates desirable to build a realistic cell  model

 ##### 1. A 3D reconstructed tree of main identifiable cell processes importable into NEURON.
-Alternatively, this could be an artificially generated cell arbour with the branching pattern and branch diameters representing the average (typical)  cell from the population of interest.
+Alternatively, this could be
+#####    an artificially generated cell arbour with the branching pattern and branch diameters representing the average (typical)  cell from the population of interest.
-##### 2. A sample (20-50) of nanoscopic astroglial processes reconstructed using 3D (serial-section) EM, with rendered surface co-ordinates.
-This sample will be used to obtain statistical properties of the ultrathin processes to be generated in the model.
+##### 2. A sample (20-50) of nanoscopic astroglial processes and neuron spines reconstructed using 3D (serial-section) EM, with rendered surface co-ordinates.
+#####    This sample will be used to obtain statistical properties of the ultrathin processes to be generated in the model.
-##### 3. Average tissue volume fraction occupied by astroglia, as distributed radially from the soma to the cell edges.
-This data set is obtained from two-photon excitation measurements in situ (or from published data).
+##### 3. Average tissue volume fraction occupied by astroglia and neuron, as distributed radially from the soma to the cell edges.
+#####    This data set is obtained from two-photon excitation measurements in situ (or from published data).
-##### 4. The mean membrane surface density and the surface-to-volume fraction values obtained from 3D reconstructions of nanoscopic astroglial processes.
+##### 4. The mean membrane surface density and the surface-to-volume fraction values obtained from 3D reconstructions of nanoscopic  processes.
-##### 5. The characteristic I-V curve (somatic patch-clamp, square-pulse current injections) for the astroglia of interest, other (optional) available functional data such as electrical responses to glutamate uncaging or changes in extracellular potassium, intracellular calcium wave speed, etc.
+##### 5. The characteristic I-V curve (somatic patch-clamp, square-pulse current injections) for the cell of interest, other (optional) available functional data such as electrical responses to glutamate uncaging or changes in extracellular potassium, intracellular calcium wave speed, etc.

 ## Installation.

-### System Requirements for ASTRO:
+### System Requirements for BRAINCELL:
 #### •	The basic languages : C++, MATLAB not older 2013 and Neuron 7.0
 #### •	Platform : Linux and Windows.
 #### •	Type of operation : Sequential and parallel (MPI) computing

-## Setting up and running ASTRO: Main regimes of modelling
+## Setting up and running BRAINCELL: Main regimes of modelling

 ##### 1. Constructing astroglial morphology ('Nano-geometry', Host computer only required).
 Importing the 3D main-branch morphology of astroglia into NEURON; generating, within the NEURON environment, the nanoscopic astroglial protrusions that reflect experimental data.
 This regime can be run separately from other parts of ASTRO, it requires a Host computer with MATLAB (2012 or later) and NEURON (7.2 or later, https://neuron.yale.edu/neuron/download) installed under Windows 7 or 10.